muthhus/narchy/README.md

   the temporal functions necessary to appropriately "temporalize" derivations according to the timing of premise components.

+### Virtual Disjunctions
  Disjunctions are only virtual operators as perceivable by input and displayed on output.
 They are converted immediately to negated conjunction of negations via DeMorgan's laws.
 By preferring the conjunction representation, temporal information can not be lost through conversion to or from the non-temporal Disjunction type.

+### Buffered CurveBag with Auto-forgetting
  The default bag type is a Buffered Auto-Forgetting CurveBag which accumulate updates between "commits" in which the changes are later applied.
-Buffering supports rapid high-frequency inter-concept activation without needing continuous bag data structure maintenance.
+Buffering supports rapid high-frequency inter-concept activation without needing constant bag data structure maintenance.
 Auto-forgetting removes the need for arbitrary forgetting rates, instead replacing with a continuous forgetting applied in a balanced proportion to the bag activation pressure relative to the existing bag's mass.
 Bags also share key maps where possible (between all tasks in a concept, and between both termlink and tasklink bags in a concept), reducing memory usage.

+### Concept Index
  A central, concurrent concept index (cache) provides access to all inactive concepts.
 The capacity of the index can be adjusted in various ways including maximum size, maximum "weight", and weak/soft references.
 This cache can also serve as an asynchronous reader and writer to longer-term caches which persist on disk or in a database.
 The concurrent abilities of this index support arbitrarily parallelized reasoner operations along with concurrent concept data structures.
-  While not yet entirely synchronization-free, this becomes less important as the number of concepts generally exceeds greatly the number of threads.
+  While individual concept accesses are not yet entirely synchronization-free, this becomes less important as the number of concepts generally greatly exceeds the number of threads.

+### Binary Codec for Terms and Tasks
- A compact byte-level codec for terms and tasks allows all concept data to be serialized to disk, off-heap memory, or network streams.
+ A compact byte-level codec for terms and tasks allows all concept data to be serialized to and from disk, off-heap memory, or network streams.
 It is optionally compressed with Snappy compression algorithm which offers a tradeoff of speed and size savings.

+### Concept Management Policies
  An adaptive concept "policy" system manages the allowed capacity of the different concept data structures according to activity, term complexity, confidence levels, or other heuristics.
  This can be used, for example, to allow atomic concepts to support more termlinks than compounds, or to allow more beliefs for a concept which has higher confidence values.
 It also allows for shrinking capacities when a concept is deactivated, acting as another form of lossy concept compression which removes less essential components.

+### NAgent Sensor/Motor API
  A sensor/motor "NAgent" API for wrapping a NAR reasoner and attaching various sensor and motor concepts with specific abilities for transducing input to beliefs and effecting behaviors from goals.
 This can be used to easily interface a NAR as a reinforcement-learning agent with a specific environment or interface.
 It also has support for Reward sensor concept which can be desired and focused as the object of procedural questions and future predictions with respect to the sensor and motor concepts of its context.

+### InterNARS
  The InterNARS is a multi-agent p2p mesh network protocol allowing individual NAR peers to communicate asynchronously and remotely through messages containing serialized tasks.
 In the InterNARS, peers learn to intelligently route their own and others' communications according to the